Fiori-Tracker/fioritracker.github.io/docs/tracked/SPS03/app-cats-tobe.md

-# Content type: Apps linked to Catalogs (To-be)
+# Content type: Apps linked to Catalogs (Specification)

-For each application, you can list all [To-be](../../specification-records.md) Catalogs that contain this app.
+For each application, you can list all [Specification](../../specification-records.md) Catalogs that contain this app.
 The list automatically reflects all changes in the Catalog mappings to apps.

 [![](res/app-cats-tobe.png)](res/app-cats-tobe.png)